jackdoe/paxx/README.md

 ## Index

 create inverted index (which is a handy way to store the postings lists and create term queries)

+to create an index you need to pass per-field analyzer, e.g. for the 'name' field you could use autocomplete analyzer, but for the 'type' field you could use ID analyzer (noop)

 ```
 let ix = new Index({
   name: analyzers.autocompleteAnalyzer,